Rick's Free Auto Repair Advice

 Power window doesn’t work

-When your power window doesn’t work, here’s what to check If you press the window switch and your power window doesn’t work, most DIYers automatically suspect a bad power window motor.
+Your power window doesn’t work, here’s what to check If you press the window switch and your power window doesn’t work, most DIYers automatically suspect a bad power window motor.
 That’s usually not the case.
 Power window motors rarely fail.
-The switches and the regulator are the most common causes when a power window doesn’t work.
-Check the lockout switch first Most vehicles have a lockout switch on the master switch to prevent passenger windows from opening if the driver locks them out.
-If your passenger windows don’t work, … Read More
+The wiring of the switches and the regulator are the most common causes of a power window not working.
+I’ll walk you through the diagnostic process to deploy when your power window doesn’t work.
+Learn how to test a power window motor here Check the lockout switch first Most vehicles … Read More

 Replace a window regulator — Step by step guide